AdobeDocs/experience-manager-65.en/help/sites-administering/package-manager.md

 ## Software Distribution (Beta) {#software-distribution-beta}

 [Software Distribution](https://downloads.experiencecloud.adobe.com) is the new user interface designed to simplify the search and download of AEM Packages.
-It is currently in beta status and only accessible to customers of AEM as a Cloud Service and Adobe Managed Services, as well as Adobe employees.
+It is currently in beta status and only accessible to Adobe Managed Services and AEM as a Cloud Service customers, as well as Adobe employees.

 >[!NOTE]
 >